MethanePowered/MethaneKit/Apps/02-HelloCube/README.md

 which enables more effective synchonous data updates (aka map-updates).
 Each vertex buffer is encapsulated in the buffer set with
 `IBufferSet::CreateVertexBuffers(...)` used for command list encoding.

-Render command lists are created for each frame using `RenderCommandList::Create(...)` function, same as in [HelloTriangle](../01-HelloTriangle) tutorial.
+Render command lists are created for each frame using `IRenderCommandList::Create(...)` function, same as in [HelloTriangle](../01-HelloTriangle) tutorial.

 ```cpp